 Once the incoming data assets are identified, documented, and trusted, it is time to organize them for massive consumption by an extended network of data users within an organization and AIOps facilitates just this.

-For finance companies, AIOps help IT automate monitoring at scale.
+For finance companies, AIOps helps IT automate monitoring at scale.
 Every day, the volume, variety, veracity, and velocity of data that needs to be managed, cleansed, documented, correlated, and analyzed increases dramatically.
 AIOps separates signal from noise while filtering out real incidents that demand attention from insignificant ones that can be ignored.
 Governance becomes a breeze and ROI even becomes measurable.